 - Purchase/Commercial/Credit Cards are not considered to infringe the borrowing restrictions imposed on academies, providing any balance is cleared in full at the end of each month.
-Holders of such cards are to follow the Trust's Cards Policies (see below). - 6.20 The Trust Finance Manager, as directed by the CFO, will be appointed to administer the signing in and out of cards and will maintain a list of those staff members who are authorised signatories.

-- 6.21 A direct debit will be set up between the bank and MultiPay card provider to clear the monthly balance in full from the relevant academy bank account. - 6.22 All purchases made using a card must be evidenced as being authorised per the Schedule of Financial Delegations prior to the purchase being made. - 6.23 Purchase receipts will be returned from card users to the School Business Manager as soon as is practically possible, and they will reconcile receipts on a monthly basis against the statements and subsequently against the bank direct debit charge. - 6.24 When not on loan to staff members all cards will be kept in the school safe. - 6.25 A card-holder must not review and sign off the expenditure on their own card statement; this must be performed on a monthly basis by another member of the senior team within the Academy. - 6.26 Purchase/commercial/credit cards details must not be lodged with a supplier. - 6.26 Please refer to Appendix A for the Cards Policy.
+Holders of such cards are to follow the Trust's Cards Policies (see below).
+The Trust has a Commercial MultiPay Card Facility with Lloyds Bank. - 6.20 The Trust Finance Manager, as directed by the CFO, will be appointed to administer the signing in and out of cards and will maintain a list of those staff members who are authorised signatories. - 6.21 A direct debit will be set up between the bank and MultiPay card provider to clear the monthly balance in full from the relevant academy bank account. - 6.22 All purchases made using a card must be evidenced as being authorised per the Schedule of Financial Delegations prior to the purchase being made. - 6.23 Purchase receipts will be returned from card users to the School Business Manager/Trust Finance Manager as soon as is practically possible, and they will reconcile receipts on a monthly basis against the statements and subsequently against the bank direct debit charge. - 6.24 When not on loan to staff members all cards will be kept in the school safe. - 6.25 A card-holder must not review and sign off the expenditure on their own card statement; this must be performed on a monthly basis by an individual of higher delegation. - 6.26 MultiPay card details must not be lodged with a supplier. - 6.26 Please refer to Appendix A for the Cards Policy.